Update December 2020

 Update April 2020

-Harrow Council is proposing the traffic orders for the scheme, with a deadline of 15 April 2020 for objections.
-Our concerns about the scheme have not been addressed – particularly the difficulty for cyclists travelling southbound (High Street will be one way northbound with no cyclist exemption).
-We will therefore be submitting an objection to the traffic orders; we feel that the scheme needs to be reviewed and should not be rushed through during the current COVID-19 crisis.
+Harrow Council is proposing the traffic orders for the scheme, but our concerns about the scheme have not been addressed – particularly the difficulty for cyclists travelling southbound (High Street will be one way northbound with no cyclist exemption).
+We submitted an objection to the traffic orders; we feel that the scheme needs to be reviewed and should not be rushed through during the current COVID-19 crisis.

 Consultation Feb 2020